cl1ck/es7knockout/README.md

 - Linting for all source files
 - Image optimization
 - Error Notifications in Notification Center
-- Non common-js vendor code (like a jQuery plugin)

 If you've never used Node or npm before, you'll need to install Node.
 If you use homebrew, do: